Nutritionist and Dietitian Programs in Massachusetts

 Massachusetts licenses both dietitians and nutritionists practicing within the state and requires professionals to maintain their license through continuing education.
 More information, including education and training requirements for dietitians and nutritionists, can be found on our Massachusetts Nutritionist Certification and License page.
 It can also be found on the website for the Massachusetts Board of Dietitians and Nutritionists.

 Nutritionists and dietitians can be much more to their community than purveyors of vitamin supplements.
-These food-science professionals may help control the nutrition of sick patients with prescribed diets, as well as fulfilling the role of health educators by providing valuable nutritional information to schools and businesses.
-Whatever your path may be, you're likely to find a nutritionist school that may fit your goals.
+These food-science professionals may help control the nutrition of patients with prescribed diets, at the same time fulfilling the role of health educators.